 LUTs will appear on your image at 100% strength (or opacity), and you'll likely need to make adjustments, either as a whole or selectively, to get the look you want.
 You can do this by dropping down the Adjustments panel under Creative and moving the sliders to increase or decrease the effect of various elements.

 Using the same example as above, the Fujifilm style, here's how the footage looked before (left) and after (right) the LUT was applied and adjusted.
 You can see that with very little effort, there's a marked difference in the look.

 Try a New LUT for Premiere Pro

-If you'd like to move on from the standard LUTs included with Premiere Pro, here's a great pack from Envato Market:
+If you'd like to move on from the standard LUTs included with Premiere Pro, here are a few more resources to try: